dejanl7/poreskiBilans/README.md

 If you want to use this application in your server, please take care about next items:
 <ul>
   <li>Database File - "inc/classes/database.php", where you need to set up your connection parameters,</li>
-  <li>Paths - checkout next files if you have errors:
+  <li>Paths - checkout unifont files if you have errors:
     <ul>
       <li>/fpdf/tfpdf/font/unifont/dejavusans-extralight.mtx.php,</li>
       <li>/fpdf/tfpdf/font/unifont/dejavusanscondensed.mtx and</li>